What is Desirability?

 What is desirability?
 For colleges and universities, desirability measures the degree to which students will attend one school in preference to another.
 Thus for students admitted to two schools, desirability asks which school did they attend more often.

 What does the “desirability score” mean?

-The desirability score that you see next to each university’s name is calculated based on actual student decisions.
-For example, when presented with a head-to-head competition, 67% of students pick Harvard over MIT, thus Harvard ranks #2 in desirability score while MIT ranks #3.
+The desirability score that you see next to each university’s name is calculated on the basis of actual student decisions.
+For example, when presented with a head-to-head competition, 67% of students pick Harvard over MIT, with the result that Harvard ranks #2 in desirability score while MIT ranks #3.

-Only the top 70 or so schools have enough cross-admits (students who are admitted to both universities) to create a desirability score that is based on head-to-head competitions.
-For example, the US Coast Guard Academy at #68 and the US Merchant Marine Academy at #65 will have many head-to-head competitions due to students who apply and are admitted to both schools, but neither school will have much competition with the CA Institue of the Arts (#84), the RI School of Design (#85), or the Fashion Institute of Technology (#106).
-Thus, we use a Bayesian approach to construct desirability scores for schools that are not in the very highest tier.
+Only the top 70 or so schools have enough cross-admits (students who are admitted to both universities) to create a desirability score that can be based on head-to-head competitions.
+For example, the US Coast Guard Academy at #68 and the US Merchant Marine Academy at #65 will have many head-to-head competitions due to students who apply and are admitted to both schools, but neither school will have much competition with the California Institue of the Arts (#84), the Rhode Island School of Design (#85), or the Fashion Institute of Technology (#106).
+Thus, we use a Bayesian approach to extrapolate desirability scores for schools that are not in the top tier.

-We hope you enjoy looking at the desirability scores for different colleges.
+We hope you enjoy exploring the desirability scores for different colleges.
+We spent tens of thousands of dollars acquiring and organizing the data (spanning 2012-19) needed to calculate AcademicInfluence.com’s desirability scores.
 As always, don’t hesitate to give us feedback, especially about things you think will help us improve our methods.Photo by Letizia Bordoni on Unsplash